spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 * The quota allocation is independent of a Virtual Cluster's Pause or Resume status.

-* The CPU and memory are freed and returned to the Cluster Group upon pausing a Virtual Cluster.
+* The CPU and memory are freed and returned to the Cluster Group when you pause a virtual cluster.

 * Resources such as storage, and Load Balancers remain allocated to a Virtual Cluster regardless of the state.